thmshly/server-config/README.md

 **The current progress is undergoing testing.
 Use is not recommended.**

-When it has been tested on a server I will rewrite this README with full usage instructions.
+When it has been fully tested I will rewrite this README with detailed usage instructions.

 If at all important, the license is [MIT-LICENSE](MIT-LICENSE.txt).